Blackcraig Hill Walk

 looking back north, you get good views of

 Afton Dam/Reservoir as seen below.
-This view
+This

-also shows Craigbraneoch south and west sides
+view also shows Craigbraneoch south and

-bad.
+nothing too bad.

 There are walking signs from the top of

-the dam that point to a path through the
+the Dam that point to a path through the

 trees, out onto the side of Craigbraneoch.